ericescobar/SatelliteSimulator/GettingStarted.md

 SSH is simply a secure method to access your Raspberry Pi over a network connection which does not require a mouse, keyboard, or monitor.

-# Booting the Raspberry Pi
+## Booting the Raspberry Pi
-Once you've successfully written your image and created the SSH file, you should now be ready to boot up the Raspberry Pi -Eject the MicroSD card from your computer
+Once you've successfully written your image and created the SSH file, you should now be ready to boot up the Raspberry Pi
+* Eject the MicroSD card from your computer
--Ensure the Pi is unplugged from power
+* Ensure the Pi is unplugged from power
--Insert the MicroSD card into the Raspberry Pi
+* Insert the MicroSD card into the Raspberry Pi
--Plug in a network cable
+* Plug in a network cable
--Connect your Raspberry Pi to power
+* Connect your Raspberry Pi to power

 Your Raspberry Pi should now boot up and automatically obtain an IP address on your local network.
 You will need to find this IP address in order to connect to your Raspberry Pi.
 To find your Pi's IP address, wait a few minutes for your Pi to be fully powered up and connected to your network.